+Are rough patches in relationships normal?
+How often do couples go through rough patches, you may ask.
 Every relationship goes through its ups and downs.
-Whether it’s brand-new love, or you’ve been dating for a while, or married for 20 years, a rough patch in relationships is common to lovers of all ages and kinds.
+Whether it’s brand-new love, or you’ve been dating for a while, or married for 20 years, going through a rough patch in a relationship is common to lovers of all ages and kinds.

 But what do you do when you’re going through a rough patch in a relationship?
-Do you ride it out, do you throw your hands up dramatically and storm out, or do you go to a corner and into a cold sulk?
-Since we’re pretty certain many of you are wondering what to do during a rough patch in a relationship, we asked clinical psychologist and social worker Devaleena Ghosh for some tips on how to fix a rough patch in a relationship.
+Do you ride it out, do you throw your hands up dramatically and storm out, or do you go to a corner and sulk?
+Since we’re pretty certain many of you are wondering what to do during a rough patch in a relationship, we asked clinical psychologist Devaleena Ghosh (M.Res, Manchester University), founder of Kornash: The Lifestyle Management School, who specializes in couples counseling and family therapy, for some tips on how to get through a rough patch in a relationship.

 4 Signs You Are Going Through A Rough Patch In Your Relationship